-To Consider: Forgiveness is not unconditional (cf., also, Ps.
+To Consider: Forgiveness granted is not unconditional (cf., also, Ps.
 32:1-5; Pr.
 28:13; Mt.
 6:14-15; Lk.
 17:3).
 God forgives confessed sin.
 Nevertheless, we must not confuse conditions with causes.
 Our confession does not cause God to forgive; it is the condition He set and enables.
 Anyone who teaches believers merely to accept God’s forgiveness, without meeting this condition, profoundly misunderstands what a healthy family relationship looks like.
 Jesus tells us to seek regularly God’s forgiveness (Mt.
 6:12).

 The result: Forgiveness & cleansing.
-God removes not only the guilt incurred and by cleansing the stain of sin is gone opening the way forward in renewed relationship.
+In granting forgiveness God removes the guilt incurred and by cleansing the stain of sin is gone opening the way forward in renewed relationship.
 God’s faithful character means that He is the ultimate Promise Keeper!

 Someone might respond “Okay.
 I may be a sinner by nature, but not by choice!
 After all, I live a pretty good life.”
 Just in case someone wants to distinguish between a sinful nature and sinful choices (often understood today in Christian circles as “separating sin from the sinner”), John insists this distinction does not exist.

 The third false claim: “sin has no control over our lives.”
 This is a denial of sin’s power.
 To the contrary, there is a relationship of entailment between sinful nature and sinful choice such that the latter entails the former.
-Since no one is excluded from a sinful nature, so too no one is excluded from sinful choices which emerge from the sinful nature (cf., 1 Kgs.
+Since no one is excluded from a sinful nature, then it follows that no one is excluded from sinful choices which emerge from the sinful nature (cf., 1 Kgs.
 8:46; Ps.
 14:3; Is.
 53:6; Rom.
 3:23).

-The Consequence: “God is a liar and His Word has no place in our lives.”
+The Consequence of this false claim: “God is a liar and His Word has no place in our lives.”
 This is the most blatant of the false claims.
 It is not just a deliberate lie, nor self-deception.
-It is a sheer accusation against God’s character and person, and it is straight from Hell! (cf., Gen. 3:1).
+It is a sheer accusation maligning God’s character and person, and it is straight from Hell! (cf., Gen. 3:1).
 It makes God out to be the great Deceiver.
 Furthermore, it makes a mockery of the cross of Christ (Heb 10:29) and the gospel message.